 I’m Kate Patton, Tech Nation’s temporary Entrepreneur Engagement Manager for Yorkshire.
 We’re building a national network of ambitious entrepreneurs.
 If you’re a founder who requires support, feel free to book a meeting with me using this form.

 Opportunities and events

 Interested in attending events for digital tech founders in Yorkshire?
-Then follow Jem on Twitter, where she’ll be sharing the best ones that come her way.
+Then follow Kate on Twitter, where she’ll be sharing the best ones that come her way.

 Alina also tweets noteworthy national opportunities for founders – everything from accelerators and competitions to investment and collaboration opportunities, panels appearances, and much more.

 Have an event or opportunity for Alina to tweet?
 Get in touch